 Mais was brought to our veterinary centre in Wadi Al-Seer, Jordan, after she developed a painful infection in her right ear.

-The 11-year-old horse helps her owner Ibrahim Mahmoud Al-Momani earn a living by ploughing agricultural land every day.
+The 11-year-old working horse helps her owner Ibrahim Mahmoud Al-Momani earn a living by ploughing agricultural land every day.

 When Mais arrived at the SPANA centre she was very distressed.
 The infected ear was swollen and was leaking discharge.
 She was also hitting her head on the wall and shaking it vigorously because her ear was so painful.
 After the vets examined her, they also found she had an infestation of maggots in her ear.